zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 ### Types of Schema Dumps

-The format of the schema dump generated by Rails is controlled by the [`config.active_record.schema_format`][] setting defined in `config/application.rb`, or the `schema_format` value in the database configuration.
+The format of the schema dump generated by Zoisite is controlled by the [`config.active_record.schema_format`][] setting defined in `config/application.rb`, or the `schema_format` value in the database configuration.
 By default, the format is `:ruby`, or alternatively can be set to `:sql`.